Transport in Cyprus: Airports

 In 1999, Cyprus had 12 airports with paved runways.
 Of them, seven had runways of lengths between 2,438 and 3,047 metres, one had a length between 1,524 and 2,437 metres, three had lengths between 914 and 1524 metres, and one had a length less than 914 metres.

 Of the three airports with unpaved runways, two had lengths less than 914 metres and one had a length between 914 and 1524 metres.

 International airports

 Larnaca International Airport is the island's main airport and flies to many locations worldwide.

 Paphos International Airport is the 2nd largest airport and mostly flies to Europe, via Ryanair; with occasional flights to other continents.

 Nicosia International Airport is an abandoned airport.
 It used to be the island's main airport until 1974.
 It remains closed to the public.

 Ercan International Airport is the main airport in the de facto state of Northern Cyprus.
-The airport's only destination is Turkey, serviced only by a few flight companies from Turkey.
+The airport's only destination is Turkey, serviced only by a few airlines from Turkey.
 Flights to and from Ercan Airport are embargoed.